orterforth/orterforth/README.txt

                          (ALIGNED is not part of this version of fig-Forth.)

- tg ( -- d )             Returns a base-36 representation of
-                         the target system (e.g., one of: BBC.
-                         CYGWIN.
-DARWIN.
-LINUX.
-PICO.
-QL.
-                         RC2014.
-SPECTR. etc).

  xt ( -- )               Exits orterforth (and returns to the
                          shell, BASIC prompt or equivalent).
                          Used to exit the install process.